 Before the evening service we shared a meal and spent the afternoon getting to know each other.
-Pastor Vishaal and Annie reminded me in the Spiritual Realm of Pastor David and Elaine in Great Bend, Kansas.
+Pastor Vishaal and Annie reminded me in the Spiritual Realm of Pastors David and Elaine LeRoy in Great Bend, Kansas.
 They are truly called and anointed to this place in this season.
-Before this ministry outreach, I filed for a job-transfer to Milwaukie in hopes that it will be approved and that I will be positioned to move to this area and call The LORD’s Harvest International Church my home church.
+Before this ministry outreach, I filed for a job-transfer to Milwaukie, in hopes that it will be approved and that I will be positioned to move to this area and call The LORD’s Harvest International Church my home church.

-07.14.2014, Monday ~ This morning began slowly like the rhythm of the river flowing peacefully through the carved-out channel.
+July 14, 2014, Monday ~ This morning began slowly like the rhythm of the river flowing peacefully through the carved-out channel.
 Song birds echoing their sounds.
 Such beauty is rare in the desert of Central Oregon where I reside.

 As, I was sitting outside in a lawn chair next to the Clackamas River, enjoying the cool, clean, refreshing air and majestic landscape, Elijah came out of the house, walked over to me and asked, “Grandma Joy, can I sit by you?”
-We sat for about 3 minutes, which is how long a 4-year-old likes to sit…then we went on adventure hunt, found a mushroom and a frog, then found sticks to throw in the river, kicked a soccer ball around, viewed the world through binoculars and had a very great time.
+We sat for about 3 minutes, which is about how long a 4-year-old likes to sit…then we went on adventure hunt, found a mushroom and a frog, then found sticks to throw in the river, kicked a soccer ball around, viewed the world through binoculars and had a very great time.
 Then Elijah, Isaiah and I watched the children’s movie about David killing Goliath.
-Smiles.

 Yesterday, during the morning worship service, I gave Elijah the “Sling Shot” Worship Instrument.
 As he just could not let go of it and it fit his hand perfectly.
 Then I found out later from his mom, that last week, Elijah announced to his parents that he needed to change his name to David.
-They are planning to add the middle name of David (Elijah David) and thought the Sling Shot was quite a prophetic announcement of what Elijah already knew in his spirit.
+They are planning to add the middle name of David -Elijah David and thought the Sling Shot was quite a prophetic announcement of what Elijah already knew in his spirit.
 God works in mysterious ways and sometimes in very obvious ways, when we take a moment to watch HIS movements.